-\$110,000 for preliminary consulting services has been substantially exhausted.
 Williams Communications was selected as the Contractor for the project with a contract totalling \$25,051,742.
 Mission Critical Partners, Inc. has been engaged to assist with review and oversight during the construction phase of the project with a contract in the amount of \$300,000.
-Work has commenced finalizing tower sites.
+Williams has just completed the System Design Review meeting.